Exploring the Impact of Microlensing on Gravitational Wave Signals: Biases, Population Characteristics, and Prospects for Detection: Effect of microlensing on the detection of GWs: Matched-filtering Analysis

 As mentioned earlier, there are several reasons why we anticipate $\rm FF<1$ (or $\expval{\rho}< \expval{\rho}_{\rm opt}$) in practical scenarios.
 In the context of microlensing, our objective is to determine the reduction in SNR resulting from the exclusion of this physical effect in the search process.
 Motivated by real GW searches, we use 4D aligned-spin template WFs to recover the microlensed WFs, which are modelled by the parameters: chirp mass $(\mathcal{M}_c)$, mass ratio $(q)$, and aligned spin components of the two component masses $(\chi_{1z},~\chi_{2z})$.
 To estimate minimum loss of SNR during the search, we compute the maximum match (\Eref{eq:FF_definition}), or the fitting factor (FF), between the microlensed and the unlensed waveforms in the 4D parameters listed above.
-We use the \texttt{PyCBC} package (\citealt{alex_nitz_2020_4355793}, \citealt{ 2016CQGra..33u5004U}) for computing match values (\Eref{eq:match_definition}), and work with the approximant \texttt{IMRPhenomPv3} \citep{khan2019phenomenological} with an $f_\text{ low}$ value of $20$ Hz, where $f_\text{ low}$ is the starting frequency of the $(2,~2)$ mode of the GW waveform.
-The power spectral density (PSD) used is \texttt{aLIGOZeroDetHighPower}\footnote{\url{https://dcc.ligo.org/LIGO-T070247/public} ;\\ \url{https://dcc.ligo.org/T1800044-v5}. }, which is analogous to O4 targeted PSDs of LIGO detectors \citep{2016LRR....19....1A}\footnote{\url{https://dcc.ligo.org/LIGO-T2000012/public};\\ \url{https://dcc.ligo.org/LIGO-T1500293/public}.}.
-The FF values have been computed using the Nelder-Mead algorithm as implemented in the `optimization' module of the \texttt{Scipy} library \citep{2020SciPy-NMeth}.
+We use the \texttt{PyCBC} package (\citealt{alex_nitz_2020_4355793}, \citealt{ Usman:2015kfa}) for computing match values (\Eref{eq:match_definition}), and work with the approximant \texttt{IMRPhenomPv3} \citep{Khan:2018fmp} with an $f_\text{ low}$ value of $20$ Hz, where $f_\text{ low}$ is the lower frequency cutoff in the evaluation of the overlap (see \Eref{eq:overlap}).
+It is also the starting frequency for the generation of $(l=2,~m=2)$ mode of the GW waveform.
+The power spectral density (PSD) used is \texttt{aLIGOZeroDetHighPower}\footnote{\url{https://dcc.ligo.org/LIGO-T070247/public} ;\\ \url{https://dcc.ligo.org/T1800044-v5}. }, which is analogous to O4 targeted PSDs of LIGO detectors \citep{KAGRA:2013rdx}\footnote{\url{https://dcc.ligo.org/LIGO-T2000012/public};\\ \url{https://dcc.ligo.org/LIGO-T1500293/public}.}.
+The FF values have been computed using the Nelder-Mead algorithm as implemented in the `optimization' module of the \texttt{Scipy} library \citep{Wu:2009yr}.
 It's important to note that since we employ a maximization algorithm to compute FF, we do not account for any additional reduction in FF due to the discrete placement of templates (point (i) below \Eref{eq:FF_definition} does not apply in our case).

 A fitting factor value of $x$ ensures that the maximum fractional loss of possible astrophysical signals is not more than a factor of $(1-x^3)$.\footnote{Assuming the rate of mergers $R\propto d^3$ and that $\rho \propto d^{-1}$, where d is the luminosity distance to the source.} The template banks typically used for searching GW signals from compact binary coalescences (CBCs) have a minimum fitting factor threshold of around 97$\%$ for WFs within the parameter space, which implies no more than $\sim 10\%$ of possible astrophysical signals are lost due to the discrete nature of the bank.